 Kenny Loggins released his third album Keep the Fire in 1979.
 This album peaked at number 16 on the charts.
 The biggest hit single from this album is “This Is It.”
 He released his fourth album High Adventure in 1982.
 It includes the hit singles “Heart to Heart,” “Heart Light” and “Don’t Fight It.”

-In the 1980’s, Kenny Loggins became the soundtrack king.
+In the 1980s, Kenny Loggins became the soundtrack king.
+He even sang a duet with Stevie Nicks.
 The first song he did was on the Caddyshack soundtrack.
 He recorded the song “I’m Alright” for the movie.
 The song was released as a single and reached the top 10.
 The next two songs he recorded were for the movie Footloose.
 He recorded “Footloose” and “I’m Free (Heaven Helps the Man).”
 They were both released as singles.
 “Footloose” was number one for three weeks.
 “I’m Free (Heaven Helps the Man)” was number 22.
 He recorded “Meet Me Halfway” for the movie Over the Top.
 He recorded “Danger Zone” and “Playing With the Boys” for the movie Top Gun.
 He recorded the single “Nobody’s Fool” for the Caddyshack II soundtrack.
 He recorded the song “For the First Time” for the movie One Fine Day.